gke/UAVXArm/wiki/UAVXArm32F4Startup.md

 ### GPS Connection ###

-This is where it gets messy.

-  * V3 Boards: With a CPPM Rx connect the GPS to Rx3 and Rx4.
-For other Rx types use the wiring harness described elsewhere.
+Connect the GPS to the former Rx3 and Rx4.
-  * V4 Boards.
-Connect the GPS to Serial/I2C/Rangefinder combo connector.

-You must have a solid Green LED and a Blue LED flashing at the GPS rate which is normally 5Hz to fly.
-If you have a Red LED flashing intermittently **do not fly using GPS navigation** as you have poor GPS reception or there is some other fault.
+If you have a GPS selected in UAVXGUI the aircraft will not fly until a stable GPS signal is received.

 ### Accelerometer Neutral Fine Tuning ###